zuozhenggh/learning-library/developer-library/forms-to-oci/setup/setup.md

-# Explore the Forms installation
+# Explore the Forms Environment

 Estimated Lab Time: 10 minutes

 ### About Forms
-Oracle Forms is a software product for creating screens that interact with an Oracle database.
-The source form (fmb) is compiled into a platform-specific "executable" (fmx), that is run (interpreted) by the forms runtime module.
-The form is used to view and edit data in database-driven applications.
+Oracle Forms is an application development technology used for creating screens that interact with an Oracle database.
+The source form or module (.fmb) is compiled into a platform-specific "executable" (.fmx) that is run (interpreted) by the Forms runtime server.
+The running form is used to view and edit data in database-driven applications.

 ### Objectives